jjangsangy/TemperatureChart/docs/memory-bank/techContext.md

 ## 3. API and Data Fetching

 - **Open Meteo API**: The primary source for weather data.
-- **Genkit**: The `src/ai/genkit.ts` file suggests the use of Genkit for AI-related tasks, possibly for interacting with the weather API or other services.

 ## 4. Development Environment